 According to Petitpas, before agencies dive into metrics gleaned from using tools like time trackers, agency CRM reporting, and project management software, there are some foundational questions they should be asking first.

-To ensure an agency is choosing the right path to become one for the most profitable businesses in the agency world, they can ask themselves:
+To ensure an agency is choosing the right path to become one of the most profitable businesses in the agency world, they can ask themselves:

 - Who do we need to hire and when?
 Do they have the skills we need?